Look as You Leap: Planning Simultaneous Motion and Perception for High-DOF Robots: Overview of PS-PRM

 \subsection{GPU-Parallelized Replanning Pipeline}

 The proposed perception scoring methods are highly parallelizable.
 Since the perception scores are computed using a neural surrogate model specifically optimized for GPU inference, we are motivated to implement the entire planning pipeline on the GPU.
-This GPU-accelerated pipeline performs collision checking, constraint projection, FK, and model inference entirely in parallel, significantly improving runtime efficiency.
-PS-PRM can therefore operate effectively in dynamic environments where the object of interest may move during execution.
-In such cases, the planner updates node perception scores in real time and replans the path as needed to adapt to the new configuration.
-Moreover, communication between the GPU-equipped machine and the robot is lightweight, as only the planned trajectories are transmitted. \cref{fig:neural_model_flowchart} shows a detailed overview of the GPU-accelerated process.
+For collision checking, PS-PRM evaluates the validity of sampled configurations with hardware acceleration: instead of checking each obstacle individually, the algorithm performs batched collision checking on all obstacles simultaneously.
+Furthermore, both FK and surrogate model inference are performed in batches and executed in the GPU.
+This node-level parallelization accelerates roadmap construction and perception-scoring and enables real-time replanning in high-dimensional spaces.
+PS-PRM can therefore operate effectively in dynamic environments where the object of interest, goals or obstacles may move during execution.
+In such cases, the planner updates node perception scores in real time and replans the path as needed to adapt to the new environment. \cref{fig:neural_model_flowchart} shows a detailed overview of the GPU-accelerated process.

-When the object of interest moves within the environment, PS-PRM needs to update the perception scores of its nodes and potentially replan the path if necessary.
-To enable fast, end-to-end replanning, we create a GPU-parallelized pipeline that performs collision checking, constraint projection, forward kinematics, and neural surrogate model inference in batches on the GPU.
 As the robot executes its planned trajectory, it continuously monitors whether the object has moved.
 If movement is detected (\eg by the onboard camera), PS-PRM invokes the parallelized pipeline to re-project the existing nodes and update their perception scores.
-This involves batch collision checking against the new environment state, constraint projection for any nodes violating newly introduced constraints, batched forward kinematics to update camera transforms, and neural surrogate model inference to recalculate the perception scores.